Astrodevil/Astrodevil.github.io/content/blogs/How NOT to contribute to Open Source on GitHub Tips For Beginners.md

 # author: ["Me", "You"] # multiple authors
 showToc: true
 TocOpen: true
-draft: false
 hidemeta: false
 comments: true
 description: "While maintaining some projects on GitHub during Hacktoberfest 2021, I came across many new open source contributors.
 They are just starting their open-source journey and making mistakes.
 In the beginning, making mistakes is not a bad thing.
 But, correctly contributing to open-source projects is also very important.
 In this article, I am going to discuss some tips on - How Not to contribute to Open-Source on GitHub."

 # canonicalURL: "https://astrodevil.hashnode.dev/how-not-to-contribute-to-open-source-on-github-tips-for-beginners"
-disableHLJS: true # to disable highlightjs
+disableHLJS: false # to enable highlightjs
 disableShare: false
-disableHLJS: false
 hideSummary: false
 searchHidden: false
 ShowReadingTime: true